IuliaMihaela/DL_for_NLP_DistilBERT/README.md

 # Extension 1: DistilBERT Edge Deployment Reality Check

-Does DistilBERT really run efficiently on edge devices, and if not, how much can we optimize it?
+- Does DistilBERT really run efficiently on edge devices?
+- If not, how much can we optimize it?

 Implement quantization, pruning, and combination(quantization + pruning)
-- benchmarked size/speed/quality trade-offs
+- Benchmarked size, speed, quality trade-offs
-- verified edge feasibility through ONNX Runtime on Android
+- Verified edge feasibility through ONNX Runtime on Android

 ## Research Questions
 - Does the trained DistilBERT actually run efficiently on edge devices?